Health and Human Services

 Each year, the New Orleans (LA) Chapter participates in National Donor Sabbath.
 National Donor Sabbath is observed annually on Friday through Sunday two weekends before Thanksgiving.
 In 2016, National Donor Sabbath will be observed November 11-13.
 In 2017, it will be observed November 10-12.

 During National Donor Sabbath, faith leaders from many religions, donor families, transplant recipients, and donation and transplantation professionals participate in services and programs to increase awareness of the need for the lifesaving and enhancing gifts passed to others through transplantation and encourage people to sign up in their state registry as organ, eye, tissue, donors.

-The National Oral Health Initiative addresses oral health in adults and children.
+The National Orla Health Initiative addresses oral health in adults and children.
 Using Colgate’s Bright Smiles, Bright Futures program we teach our youth about proper oral care.
 The Bright Smiles, Bright Futures program provides Link chapters the opportunity to impact their communities by: